jackbsteinberg/std-toast/README.md

   which can be either an `<a>` or a `<button>`, provides a call to action.

-TODO: what about title or icon?
+TODO([#17](https://github.com/jackbsteinberg/std-toast/issues/17)): what about title or icon?
 They should potentially also be accomodated, in a similar fashion.

 Thus, the following would all work well out of the box: